 The building blocks of the piece are recorded conversations between my Grandfather and me.
 Within the performance the audio is transformed and filtered in various ways resulting in a complex and beautiful, but overwhelming soundscape.
 Each audience member is given a string that allows them to manipulate the sound that they hear.
 This control gives the audience an unusual engagement with the content, imbibing a sense of responsibility for the politics of the piece.
 The idea is that the audience is involved with the deconstruction of this soundscape from chaos to clarity.

 In developing 97 Years, I worked closely with Yas Clarke, an artist and composer working with computers to develop new ways for audiences to interact with art.

 97 Years was funded by Arts Council England, and was supported by The Showrooms Project, MAYK and Pacitti Company.
-It has been performed at The Parlour Showrooms, Spill National Platform, Buzzcut, Spill Festival of Performance, Mayfest, The Macrobert Arts Centre and Falmouth University.
+It has been performed at, Spill National Platform, Buzzcut, Spill Festival of Performance, Mayfest, The Macrobert Arts Centre, Falmouth University and Battersea Arts Centre.